ucc23/updt_UCC/README.md

 `_config.yml` file before moving on.

+Live build steps:

-1. Push changes in the `QXY` repositories
+1. Push changes in each of the `QXY` repositories (if any)

-2. Update the [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.8250523) with the new files, creating a new release.
+2. Create a 'New version' in the [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.8250523)

-   Remember to set the version number in Zenodo as YYMMDD
+2.1 Upload the three files stored in the `zenodo_upload/` folder by the `H` script 2.2 Get a DOI
+2.3 Add a 'Publication date' with the format: YYYY-MM-DD 2.4 Add a 'Version' number with the format: YYMMDD

+Publish new release and copy **its own url** (no the general repository url)

 3. Update the `CHANGELOG.md` file, use the Zenodo URL for **this** release

 Every change pushed to the [ucc](https://github.com/ucc23/ucc) repository triggers an